oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 times for tokens, and indicating that browsers should not cache the response.
 Neither of these fully prevent this attack, they only reduce the potential damage.

+Additionally, many browsers now also sync browser history to cloud services and to multiple devices, providing an even wider attack surface to extract access tokens out of the URL.

 ### Threat: Manipulation of Scripts

 An attacker could modify the page or inject scripts into the browser via various